Author: Jarod Bona

 Update: Justice Amy Coney Barrett is also part of the Seventh Circuit panel for this decision, along with Judge Michael Stephen Kanne.

 In Marion Healthcare, LLC v.
 Becton Dickinson & Company, the Seventh Circuit, through Judge Wood’s opinion, effectively articulates the co-conspiracy exception to the Illinois Brick rule.
 The opinion is significant not because it marks a departure in the prevailing law, but because it explains it so well.
 This is an example of an opinion that courts and attorneys will likely cite in the future when this issue comes up.

 So I thought it would be helpful to tell you about it.

 Indirect Purchasers and Illinois Brick

 You might need a little bit of background first.
-The indirect-purchaser rule—derived from a Supreme Court decision known as Illinois Brick—prohibits indirect-purchaser plaintiffs from using for damages under federal antitrust law.
+The indirect-purchaser rule—derived from a Supreme Court decision known as Illinois Brick—prohibits indirect-purchaser plaintiffs from suing for damages under federal antitrust law.
 This typically arises in a class action, but the doctrine isn’t limited to class cases.